nightroman/FarNet/FarNet/README.md

 [Contents]

-This command makes the list of opened editors sorted by the last use for selecting one of them.
-If the choice of an editor is obvious then the editor is automatically selected and activated.
+This command makes the list of opened editors for selecting one of them.
+If the choice is obvious then the editor is automatically selected and activated.
 Otherwise, the menu is shown for manual selection.

 *********************************************************************